TIY-Austin-Front-End-Engineering/notes-fall-2016/day-09/README.md

 			- `.` is called a "property accessor"
  	- and functions (the code that does stuff)
 - DOM - document object model
-	- our html document is represented in JS as a JS object.
+	- our html document is represented in JS as a JS object. it's literally called `document`
+	- the document and ALL the elements of our document have an object representation
+	- access elements from the DOM using `document.querySelector('cssSelector')`
+	- inspect them in the console using `console.dir()`

 ## Resources